Kickstarter Late Pledge: Guide to Extending Crowdfunding Success

 Implementing Late Pledge sounds complex, but it’s quite straightforward.
 Here are the steps you need to follow.

-Step 1: Enable Late Pledge Before Your Campaign Ends
+Step 1: Enable Late Pledges Before Your Campaign Ends

 Step 3: Manage Add-Ons and Launch Overdraft Rewards